-High-performance PTZ are outdoor-ready, powered by PoE, and provide up to 36X optical zoom with image stabilization.
+These high-performance PTZ are outdoor-ready, and some are powered by PoE.
+They provide up to 36X optical zoom with image stabilization.
 AXIS is one of the largest manufacturers of IP cameras and systems.
 They provide excellent technical support and have a wide selection of cameras.

 Other Cameras Available

-IQinvision merged with Vicon to create a new company that offers a larger variety of products.
-IQinvision was the original place to go for high-resolution cameras.
-Now there are many other surveillance camera manufacturers that provide higher resolution cameras.
-Take a look at Hanwha (Samsung) and Sony cameras.
 The benefit of high-resolution IP camera is that it allows you to identify a person’s face or license plate number in a wide field of view.
-IQinvision still has a number of good indoor and outdoor-ready box and dome cameras available that are powered over Ethernet (PoE).
-Pricing starts at under $350.
-Contact us for pricing on all the models available.
+IQinvision had a number of good indoor and outdoor-ready box and dome cameras that were powered over Ethernet (PoE).

 Panasonic has a small number of IP camera products.
 See the full line of Panasonic cameras and contact us for pricing.
 Panasonic provides a wide selection of hybrid cameras that have both analog and network connections.
 They also have a number of dome and PTZ cameras that provide very good performance.

-Brickcom has a selection of cube, dome, bullet, and other surveillance cameras.
+Brickcom provides low-cost cameras and is not the best choice for professional surveillance solutions.
+It has a selection of cube, dome, bullet, and other surveillance cameras.
 Besides the standard models that include PoE power, there are models that include wireless and 3G SIM card options.
+More about Brickcom.

-This camera manufacturer has limited IP camera models.
-The low-cost 2-Megapixel dome IP camera includes built-in IR illumination allowing it to see in the dark for a distance of 60 ft.
-It can be used indoors or outdoors.
+The information is for reference only.
+This camera manufacturer had limited IP camera models and they are all discontinued.
+The low-cost 2-Megapixel dome IP camera included a built-in IR illumination allowing it to see in the dark for a distance of 60 ft.
+It could be used indoors or outdoors.

 JVC has limited styles of IP cameras in their line-up.
 They include megapixel surveillance cameras.
 The latest cameras feature “fine adjust” focusing.
 More JVC cameras

+Vivotek provides low-cost cameras and is not the best choice for professional surveillance solutions.
 Vivotek is manufactured in Taiwan.
 They provide reasonable quality cameras at low prices.
 They have a wide variety of economic dome and box cameras.
+More about Vivotek.